paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-073-merchant-mariners-documents.md

 | 7307 | 46:672(b)(1) |

 Section 7307 requires individuals to have at least 3 years service on deck on vessels operating at sea or on the Great Lakes before their merchant mariner’s documents can be endorsed as able seamen—unlimited.

+#### Amendments
+2025—Pub.
+L. 119–60, which directed amendment of this section by substituting “18 months” for “3 years”, was executed by making the substitution for “3 years’ ” to reflect the probable intent of Congress.

 #### Temporary Reduction of Lengths of Certain Periods of Service
 Pub.
 L. 118–31, div.
 C, title XXXV, § 3534(j), Dec.
 22, 2023, 137 Stat.
 833, provided that: “For the 3-year period beginning on the date of enactment of this Act [Dec.
 22, 2023]— “(1) [section 7307 of title 46](./chapter-073-merchant-mariners-documents.md#section-7307), United States Code, shall be applied by substituting ‘18 months’ for ‘3 years’; “(2) section 7308 of such title shall be applied by substituting ‘12 months’ for ‘18 months’; and “(3) section 7309 of such title shall be applied by substituting ‘6 months’ for ‘12 months’.”